buildkite/docs/pages/apis/rest_api/clusters.md

 ### Create a token

-> 📘 Token values
+> 📘 Token visibility
-> The token value is only be included in the response for the request to create it.
-To ensure the security of tokens, their value isn't included in subsequent responses.
+> To ensure the security of tokens, the value is only included in the response for the request to create the token.
+Subsequent responses do not contain the token value.

 ```bash
 curl -X POST "https://api.buildkite.com/v2/organizations/{org.slug}/clusters/{cluster.id}/tokens" \